 The Radlett Centre, a project initiated by Aldenham Parish Council, Hertsmere Borough Council and Hertfordshire County Council, provides accommodation for the Parish Council Offices, library, meeting rooms, a community hall, theatre and concert facilities and a bar and refreshment area.

 In 1864 Radlett was separated from the parish of Aldenham and members of local prominent families determined to build and partially endow a church for the village.
 A young curate named Thomas Marsden came to the village and preached in the open air until Christ Church was completed near a site where, for a short time in the Middle Ages, a small chantry chapel had stood.
-Christchurch
+Exterior view of Radlett Christchurch surrounded by trees

 As Radlett expanded in the early years of this century the church was enlarged to include a new nave, chancel, vestries and organ loft.
 Since that time other small alterations and additions have been made including the installation of six bells in 1964 to celebrate the church's centenary.